 KPI-121 0.25% is our product candidate for patients with dry eye disease utilizing a two-week course of therapy.
 After achieving positive results in a Phase 2 clinical trial, we initiated two parallel Phase 3 clinical trials of KPI-121 0.25% in June 2016.
-Each of these Phase 3 clinical trials has a target enrollment of at least 900 dry eye patients and had enrolled over 600 dry eye patients as of May 15,
+Each of these Phase 3 clinical trials has a target enrollment of at least 900 dry eye patients and we had enrolled over 1,550 dry eye patients across the two trials as of June 30, 2017.

-2017.
 We expect to receive topline results from these clinical trials by the end of 2017.
 Assuming positive results from these Phase 3 clinical trials, we anticipate submitting an NDA for KPI-121 0.25% for the temporary relief of the signs and symptoms of dry eye disease in the first half of 2018.
 If approved, KPI-121 0.25% could be the first FDA-approved product for the short-term treatment of dry eye disease.